 Pennsylvania State Senators Daylen Leach (D-Montgomery) and Lisa Boscola (D-Bethlehem) introduced SB 238, Pennsylvania Death with Dignity Act, on January 26, 2017.
-The bill was immediately referred to the Senate Judiciary Committee.
+The bill was referred to the Senate Judiciary Committee, and did not make any progress.

 Pennsylvania legislature has seen assisted dying bills in several recent sessions.